Roster: Company B, 47th Pennsylvania Volunteers

 Honors/Service Distinctions: Wounded in action during the Battle of Opequan/”Third Winchester”, Virginia 19 September 1864

-Term of Service: 4 September 1861 – 11 July 1864 (deserted)
+Term of Service: 4 September 1861 – 11 July 1864 (reported as deserted; was most likely hospitalized)

 Rank: Private